-Are your PA vehicle safety and emission stickers about to expire?
+Is your Pennsylvania Vehicle Safety Sticker about to expire?
 As a licensed PennDot Inspection Facility, we can perform the inspection and any needed repairs.
-To schedule your PA safety inspection and sticker renewal, just send us a message and we will get you scheduled.
+Send us a message to schedule your PA safety inspection and sticker renewal, and we will get you scheduled.

 You can get vehicle safety inspections at any official PennDOT Inspection Stations.
 These are usually licensed auto repair shops like ours here at Autotexs Collision and Auto Repair in Canadensis, PA.
 For more information, you can visit the PenDott Official Website here

 No. Your Vehicle safety inspection sticker will still have the same expiration month for the next year.
 Getting your inspection done early is a good idea and recommended if you feel like your vehicle may not pass the required inspections. this allows time for the required repairs to be completed before your sticker expires.